-If you told me 6 months ago that we would be facing a world recession, people would have laughed and said you’re crazy.
-The economy was doing well.
+If you told me 3 years ago that we would be facing a world recession, people would have laughed and said you’re crazy.
+The economy was doing well everywhere.
 The future was bright.
 Things were going just fine.
 Then Covid-19 hit.
 And with it, the focus changed – and so did behaviour.
 The “Covid Blubber” took over as lock-downs came into force and many watched endless TV to kill time.
 However, not everybody did that.
 Others used their newfound “free” time they suddenly had to pursue their dreams.
 Which did you do?
 You see, what we do today DOES matter.

 Some businesses are doing better than others.
 That is just the luck of the draw.
 I feel especially for those in the travel and tourism industry.
 How do you fancy waking up one morning and finding that your government has closed its borders and through no fault of yours, your business income plummeted to zero overnight.
-Those in the airline industry is contending, not just with a very much reduced income, they continue to have extremely high overheads.
+Those in the airline industry had to contend, not just with a very much reduced income (more like ZERO!), they continued to have extremely high overheads.
 What can you use an aeroplane for?
 The hospitality business is another industry that was badly affected as thousands of casual workers got laid off.

 Some business owners in affected industries are coping better than others.
 Some have just cried for government handouts to help them weather the storm while they wait out the pandemic.
 Others have pivoted and adapted their businesses and moved on, carving new trails.
-Which will you be?
-Whatever you choose, it will dictate whether your business survive this pandemic and come out stronger and better on the “other side”.
-You decisions today does matter.
+Which did you do?
+Whatever you chose, it will have dictated whether your business survived this pandemic.
+Whatever you chose would have dictated whether you emerged stronger and better on “this side”.
+Your decisions then when Covid first struck made a huge difference to your business today.

 LESSONS FROM HISTORY

-When the GFC struck in 2008, many panicked and expected the worst.
+When the Global Financial Crisis struck in 2008, many panicked and expected the worst.
 However, not everybody panicked.
 Some saw this period as a wonderful opportunity.
 Do you know that some of the biggest companies today were born then?
-Whatsapp, which is currently worth around $19b surfaced in 2009 followed by Instagram in 2010.
+Whatsapp, which was sold to Meta for $22b surfaced in 2009.
 Who hasn’t heard of Uber?
 They surfaced in 2009.
 We’re now in a similar business landscape.
-One thing I know – out of this pandemic, some new businesses will be born.
+One thing I know – out of this pandemic, some new businesses will emerge.
+In fact, there were 4.4 million new businesses created in USA alone.
 And I can’t wait to see what those will be.
 It might even be yours!

 IS THE END REALLY THE END?

-Covid-19 has spelt the end for many hospitality businesses.
+Covid-19 spelt the end for many hospitality businesses.
 Many restaurants and café chose to close rather than struggle through.
-There is no doubt that many more businesses especially in the hospitality and tourism area will not survive this.
+As we surface from this pandemic, there is no doubt that many more businesses especially in the hospitality and tourism area will not survive.
+Many habits and preferences have changed – and that will likely have affected your industry.
 However, rather than give up, my preference is to think of your business like a phoenix.
 The phoenix represents transformation, death and rebirth in its fire.
 It is the ultimate symbol of strength and renewal.
 The end, in this situation, should not mean the end.

 You’re probably asking what would a business blogger know about the pain and struggles that hospitality businesses are going through?
 Actually, a lot!
-You see, I wear 2 hats – one as a business mentor, the other as the owner operator of The Long Table Perth, a catering company that specialises in grazing tables.
+You see, I wear 2 hats – one as a business mentor, the other as the former owner operator of The Long Table Perth, a catering company that specialises in grazing tables.
 The catering business took a big hit from Covid-19.
 All our bookings were cancelled or postponed indefinitely.
 Enquiries dried up.
 Turnover dropped to ZERO overnight.
+I can still vividly recall that day – the only phone calls I took were from customers who had rung up to cancel their booking.

-I should be panicking.
-I’m not.
+I should have panicked.
+I didn’t.
 I’ll tell you why.
 It’s not because I’m extra clever or extra rich.
-It’s because I have spent years working on my personal growth and developing my entrepreneurial mindset for times such as this.
+It’s because I’ve watched this cycle before.
+I have spent years working on my personal growth and developing my entrepreneurial mindset for times such as this.
 It is this that will see me through.
 You see, what you do today does matter – especially in business.

 WHY PURSUE PERSONAL GROWTH